aleximmer/Laplace/README.md

 The [code](https://github.com/runame/laplace-redux) to reproduce the experiments in the paper is also publicly available; it provides examples of how to use our library for predictive uncertainty quantification, model selection, and continual learning.

+> [!IMPORTANT]
+> As a user, one should not expect Laplace to work automatically.
+> That is, one should experiment with different Laplace's options
+> (hessian_factorization, prior precision tuning method, predictive method, backend,
+> etc!).
+Try looking at various papers that use Laplace for references on how to
+> set all those options depending on the applications/problems at hand.

 ## Table of contents

 1. [Setup](#setup)